-Our season/monthly guide: As one of the world’s great cities, Melbourne has plenty going on all year round, so there’s not really a bad time to visit the city.
+Now, our unique season/monthly guide.
+As one of the world’s great cities, Melbourne has plenty going on all year round, so there’s not really a bad time to visit the city.
 That said, there might be a few things to consider depending on when you’re visiting – so before we dive into the '15 Amazing Things to Do' here’s our guide to the seasons in Melbourne with tips for each month as well as weather details:

 Summer (December - January - February)